Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Secondary neutrino fluxes by decays of light particles

 \subsection{${\rm U(1)}_{B-L}$ gauge boson}

 The other $Z'$ model of our interest is the ${\rm U(1)}_{B-L}$ gauge extension of the SM.
 The Lagrangian for the ${\rm U(1)}_{B-L}$ model is

 where $g_{B-L}$ is the ${\rm U(1)}_{B-L}$ gauge coupling, and $q$ and $\ell$ denote all the quark and lepton fields, respectively; see refs.~\cite{Shin:2021bvz,Shin:2022ulh} for the details of the low-energy effective interactions in a medium.
-Right-handed neutrinos have to be introduced to satisfy the anomaly cancellation condition.
+Right-handed neutrinos coupled to $Z'$ with $g_{B-L}$ have to be introduced to satisfy the anomaly cancellation condition.
 In this analysis, we assume that they are heavy enough to be integrated out, thus it gives no phenomenological consequence in the low-energy regime.
+If right-handed neutrinos are light enough that $Z'$ decays to them, the branching ratio to left-handed neutrinos is smaller by a factor of $\sim 2$.
 The decay rates for $Z'\rightarrow \bar{\nu}_\alpha\nu_\alpha$ ($\alpha=e,\mu,\tau$) and $Z'\rightarrow \ell^+\ell^-$ ($\ell=e,\mu,\tau$) are the same with eq.~(\ref{DRZ}).
 Their decay to neutrinos occurs in a flavor-universal way, so that the effects of neutrino oscillations are averaged out.

-The dominant production processes for $Z'$ in the core are nucleon-nucleon bremsstrahlung mediated by strong interactions ($pp\rightarrow pp Z'$, $nn\rightarrow nnZ'$ and $np\rightarrow npZ'$)~\cite{Shin:2021bvz} and pion-induced reactions ($\pi^-p\rightarrow Z'n$)~\cite{Shin:2022ulh}.
-However, the production of $Z'$ via nucleon bremsstrahlung is only formulated under the one-pion exchange approximation, in which nucleons interact themselves via a one-pion mediator, leading to theoretical uncertainties of an order of magnitude (see ref.~\cite{Carenza:2019pxu} for the detailed discussions in the axion case).
-In the following, we only consider pion-induced reactions as the production of $Z'$, following ref.~\cite{Shin:2022ulh}.
+The dominant $Z^\prime$ production processes within the core involves nucleon-nucleon bremsstrahlung mediated by strong interactions ($pp\rightarrow pp Z'$, $nn\rightarrow nnZ'$ and $np\rightarrow npZ'$)~\cite{Shin:2021bvz} and pion-induced reaction ($\pi^-p\rightarrow Z'n$)~\cite{Shin:2022ulh}, supported by the non-negligible abundance of negatively-charged pions.
+In this study, we exclusively consider pion-induced reactions as the source of $Z'$ production, following Ref.~\cite{Shin:2022ulh}.
+Although including the $Z'$ productions via nucleon-nucleon bremsstrahlung~\cite{Shin:2021bvz,Shin:2022ulh} would enhance our newly derived limits, we anticipate that in the energy range higher than the temperature as our interest, the pion-induced reaction becomes the more efficient channel to generate such an energetic $Z^\prime$ due to the sizable pion mass.
+Moreover, the formulation of $Z'$ production via nucleon bremsstrahlung relies on the one-pion exchange approximation, in which nucleons interact themselves via a one-pion mediator, leading to theoretical uncertainties that could potentially reduce its contribution to the $Z^\prime$ luminosity by an order of magnitude (see ref.~\cite{Carenza:2019pxu} for the detailed discussions in the axion case).
+A comprehensive analysis of the effects of bremsstrahlung processes on our limits is left for future work.
 The secondary neutrino fluence for $\nu_{\alpha}$ ($\alpha=e,\mu,\tau$) by their decays is described in the same way as in Eq.~(\ref{SZ}).